This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Zucchini Taco Boats

-This section shows how to make healthy stuffed zucchini with step-by-step photos and details about the technique, to help you visualize it.
+This section shows how to make taco boats, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Prep zucchini.
 Slice zucchini in half lengthwise, and use a melon baller or spoon to scoop out some of the center to make the “boat.”